npm package discovery and stats viewer.

 • ✅ Fixed iOS server → Android client discovery

-• ✅ Added anti-ghosting IP resolution
+• ✅ Added anti-ghosting IP resolution (IP embedded in service name)

-• ✅ Improved cross-platform compatibility
+• ✅ Improved cross-platform compatibility (NWListener + NWBrowser on iOS)

-• ✅ Enhanced logging for debugging
+• ✅ Enhanced logging (NSD_LOG: on iOS, NSD_DEBUG on Android)

-• ✅ Support for separate discovery/HTTP ports
+• ✅ Support for separate discovery / HTTP ports

 License